 - Third-party marketing and sales companies we have relationships with

-International transfersWhere possible, we ensure that your data is stored within the European Economic Area (EEA), however some of our storage locations and service providers may be hosted outside of the EEA.
+International transfersWhere possible, we ensure that your data is stored within the United Kingdom or the European Economic Area (EEA), however some of our storage locations and service providers may be hosted outside of the EEA.
 When we do need to transfer your personal data out of the EEA, we ensure one of the following safeguards are in place to provide a similar level of security of your data:

 - Your personal data has been transferred to a country that has been deemed to provide an adequate level of protection for personal data by the European Commission; or